 Supporting Dependents

-If you claim Kenya family as dependents (rare):
+If you claim your family in Kenya as dependents (rare):

 Business Investment